 Seven police officers entered the house.
 "Lady don't worry, wake up your husband."
 Seven of them gathered around his bed and when he woke up he found the police in front of him, seven officers!

-"Come tell us ... we tell you what your granddaughter says".
-Cemeteries, devils, hoods ... the procession, the screams ... the desecrated tombs.
+"Come and we will tell you ... we will tell you what your niece tells you".
+Cemeteries, devils, hoods ... the procession, the screams ... the desecrated graves.
 And then I say "What do you want?"
-I remember that the children in the room, however, began to whisper.
-I felt "psst psst psst" and surely wondering what was going on at home with so many police.
-Well when they started saying to the children "Get dressed, have breakfast and then come with us to the police station".
-I realized there was something wrong.
+I remember that the children in the room were starting to whisper anyway.
+I felt "psst psst psst" and certainly also wondering what was happening in the house with so much police.
+Well when they started saying to the children “Get dressed, have breakfast and then come with us to the police station”.
+There I realized that there was something wrong.

 At the same time, a few blocks away, other agents are putting handcuffs on the wrists of Lorena's father and brothers, including Giuliano, Cristina's dad.
 His wife Monica is also arrested.

 Everywhere in town the lights of the steering wheels color the sunrise blue.
 It is on one of these machines that Lorraine climbs.
 Her husband Delfino follows her on their car together with their sleepy children.
 After twenty minutes, the small convoy reaches the police station of Mirandola.